-- 1. Recognized student organizations have freedom of choice in the selection of members provided that there is no discrimination on the basis of race, religion, color, sex, national origin, or disability. - A student organization is free to establish its own procedures for election and qualifications for holding office.
+- 1. Recognized student organizations have freedom of choice in the selection of members provided that there is no discrimination on the basis of race, religion, color, sex, national origin, or disability. - 2.
+A student organization is free to establish its own procedures for election and qualifications for holding office. - 3.
+Any student placed on probation will meet with the Dean of Student Affairs to discuss the terms of the probationary period.
+The terms of the probationary period include ineligibility to hold any elected office, limitation of the student's participation in institutionally recognized, organized and/or sponsored extra-curricular activities, participation in intra or extramural summer programs or/and to be a representative of MSM at meetings and conferences.